SAP-samples/teched2023-DA260/exercises/ex1/README.md

 ![ex_01_07](images/ex_01_08.png)

-9. Click on *Next* button to see updated popup
+9. Click on *Next* button to see the updated popup window

     ![ex_01_09](images/ex_01_09.png)

-10. Click on *Add Selection* that shows that starts the fetching of source objects details from source
+10. Click on *Add Selection* that shows that starts the fetching of source objects details from the source

     ![ex_01_10](images/ex_01_10.png)